JamieCritchley/3D-Physics-Engine/README.md

 # 3D Physics Engine

-This is a C++ physics engine made using the PhysX middleware SDK.
+This is a C++ physics engine made using the PhysX middleware SDK during my final year.
 An intentionally poorly written code base was provided by the lecturer, which I improved both in terms of design and features.
 To showcase the engine's functionality, such as forces, joints and motors, a football penalty scene has been made.
 A renderer is provided to demonstrate this: